Housing strategy progress update

 Funding leveraged from other orders of government ($M)

-Since 2020, The City has entered into funding agreements totaling over $295M in federal funding for housing through the Rapid Housing Initiative and the Housing Accelerator Fund. $16M has been leveraged through the Provincial Government's Affordable Housing Partnership Program.
+Since 2020, The City has entered into funding agreements totaling over $300M in federal funding for housing.
+Since 2023 we’ve leveraged over $16M through the Provincial Government’s Affordable Housing Partnership Program.

 Per cent of households that require affordable housing options